 Through this award program, promising predoctoral students will obtain individualized, mentored research training from outstanding faculty sponsors while conducting well-defined research projects in scientific health-related fields relevant to the missions of the participating NIH Institutes and Centers.
 The proposed mentored research training is expected to clearly enhance the individual's potential to develop into a productive, independent research scientist.

-This Funding Opportunity Announcement (FOA) does not allow applicants to propose to lead an independent clinical trial, a clinical trial feasibility study, or an ancillary clinical trial, but does allow applicants to propose research experience in a clinical trial led by a sponsor or co-sponsor.
+This Funding Opportunity Announcement (FOA) does not allow candidates to propose to lead an independent clinical trial, a clinical trial feasibility study, or an ancillary clinical trial, but does allow candidates to propose research experience in a clinical trial led by a sponsor or co-sponsor.

 - Individual Predoctoral Fellowships (F31) to Promote Diversity in Health-Related Research Deadlines: Apr.
 8, Aug.
 8, Dec.
 8.

 - AIDS Deadlines: Jan.
 7, May 7, Sep.
 7.